 Who plays the role of Vincent MacKenna?

-Discover the awards and nominations received by St. Vincent.
-Explore the history of St. Vincent and its cast and crew.
+Discover all the awards and nominations received by St. Vincent, from Oscars to film festival honors.
+Learn how St. Vincent and its cast and crew have been recognized by critics and the industry alike.

 Best Comedy Movie